-The activities of the Internal Auditors during the financial year ended 31 August 2015 were as follows:
+The activities of the Internal Auditors during the financial year ended 31 August 2016 were as follows:

-- 1) Conducted discussions with management in identifying significant concerns and risk areas perceived by management for inclusion in Internal Audit Plan for the Group. - 2) Developed and proposed an Internal Audit Plan for the year which was discussed and accepted by the Audit Committee and Board. - 3) Conducted periodic audits on internal controls relating to operating system and standard operating procedures to monitor compliance and assess the adequacy and effectiveness of controls implemented by the Group. - 4) Attended and reported to the Audit Committee at all Audit Committee meetings held during the financial year ended 31 August 2015. - 5) Highlighted areas of concern to the Audit Committee and ensuring that recommendations provided by the Internal Auditors are duly attended to and adhered by management within stipulated time frame.
+- 1) Conducted discussions with the management in identifying significant concerns and risk areas perceived by the management for inclusion in Internal Audit Plan for the Group. - 2) Developed and proposed an Internal Audit Plan for the year which was discussed and accepted by the Audit Committee and the Board. - 3) Conducted periodic audits on internal controls relating to operating system and standard operating procedures to monitor compliance and assess the adequacy and effectiveness of controls implemented by the Group. - 4) Attended and reported to the Audit Committee at all Audit Committee meetings held during the financial year ended 31 August 2016. - 5) Highlighted areas of concern to the Audit Committee and ensuring that recommendations provided by the Internal Auditors were duly attended to and adhered by the management within the stipulated time frame.
 In the Internal Audit Progress Reports, the Internal Auditors had reported their findings in their subsequent follow-up reviews to the Audit Committee.